Our voices are loudest closer to home

 KQED Teach: Online courses for educators to build skills in video storytelling, podcasting, infographics and other multimedia tools.

-KQED Learning: How to Make Your Own Political Art: Political art can accompany a text letter or stand alone as the letter.
+KQED Education: How to Make Your Own Political Art: Political art can accompany a text letter or stand alone as the letter.
 This resource helps guide students to express their views visually.

 Youth Radio: How to Write a Commentary: Three activities explore the basics behind crafting commentary around a specific issue.

-KQED Learning: Spoken Word Letters: Spoken word is a powerful tool of self-expression.
+KQED Education: Spoken Word Letters: Spoken word is a powerful tool of self-expression.
 Get started with this resource and videos.

 Step #4: Get your letter to right person